 - refurbishment of science labs

-If you are a parent of a child currently attending Lady Manners School, please consider taking part in Parents' Association fundraising activities as they also help to raise valuable funds for the school.
+If you are a parent of a child currently attending Lady Manners School, please consider donating to the Parents' Association via WisePay ('Donations' folder) taking part in Parents' Association fundraising activities as they also help to raise valuable funds for the school.

 Other ways of giving